spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 });
   }

 Mind = blown!
-Notice how I'm not handling errors if I can't handle them there.
+Notice how I don't have to manually propagate errors.
 They will automatically get passed with the returned promise.

 What if we want to make sure the data is uploaded first before saving?